Digital Asset Management for Retail: 3 Success Scenarios

 While there are certain features and functions that carry across all DAM use cases, there are many ways the technology gets used in the retail industry.

 Here, we have identified 3 different scenarios where a DAM implementation has been key to the retailer’s marketing strategies.

 1. How a DAM Helps Grow an eCommerce Strategy

-In order to grow their online presence, a German-based women’s fashion retailer needed to align their products with the latest fashion and ecommerce trends to attract a younger buyer demographic.
-That meant providing its customers the ability to access and purchase the company’s fashion collections through their website and multiple social channels.
-As customers are looking for incredibly personalized online experiences that reflect an understanding of their needs, interests and passions, the company was also spending an enormous amount of time constantly changing visual content to fulfill this demand.
+In order to grow their online presence, a German-based women’s fashion retailer needed to align their products with the latest fashion and eCommerce trends to attract a younger buyer demographic.
+That meant providing its customers with the ability to access and purchase the company’s fashion collections through their website and multiple social channels.
+As customers are looking for incredibly personalized online experiences that reflect an understanding of their needs, interests, and passions, the company was also spending an enormous amount of time constantly changing the visual content to fulfill this demand.